-- Do not eat fatty, fried or greasy foods. - Do not eat fruits, leafy vegetables, corn, beans or anything with seeds.
+- Do not eat fatty, fried or greasy foods. - Do not eat fruits, vegetables, whole wheat, corn, beans or anything with seeds or nuts.

 1 DAY BEFORE THE EXAM (Day)

 No solid food all day-only a clear liquid diet, including: